El Anillo: Live performances

 Lopez debuted the single with a performance at the 2018 Billboard Latin Music Awards, which Billboard said "showcased Lopez's versatile style".
 She wore a jewel-encrusted jumpsuit and matching headpiece, backed by dancers and a large lotus flower on stage.
-The song was later included in the set list of It's My Party (2019), a tour celebrating Lopez's 50th birthday.
+The song was later included in the set list of It's My Party (2019), Lopez’s tour celebrating her 50th birthday.
+During the ”El Anillo” segment of the concert, Lopez and her dancers executed seamless choreography, which, towards the end of the song, featured an extended salsa dance break.
+In addition to her dancers showcasing their own skills, Lopez showed off her own salsa steps, was flipped upside-down several times and ended the song by dancing on top of a grand piano.
 In a review of the show, Althea Legaspi of the Chicago Tribune wrote: "She gave a fierce delivery of the song about having everything but that ring around her finger, enhanced by her adept band's Brazilian funk beats."
 Elements of "El Anillo" were also included in Lopez's performances at the 2018 MTV Video Music Awards and the Super Bowl LIV halftime show in February 2020.

 Remix

 In July 2018, a remix of the song featuring Puerto Rican singer Ozuna was leaked online.
 It was serviced to radio stations in the US on July 2, 2018.
 Billboard wrote that "The remix offers a saucy reggaetón/trap flavor, giving a different twist to the song".